 Although any woman can develop an ovarian cyst, certain risk factors that increase your chances include:

-In many cases, Dr. LeBel may recommend “watchful waiting” to monitor any changes in the cysts to see if they become larger or if they go away on their own.
+In many cases, our doctors may recommend “watchful waiting” to monitor any changes in the cysts to see if they become larger or if they go away on their own.
 If you have bleeding or the ovarian cysts continue to grow larger, surgical removal may be the best treatment.

-Dr. LeBel is highly skilled at removing ovarian cysts through minimally invasive robotic surgery.
-Robotic-assisted laparoscopic surgery allows Dr. LeBel to make a small incision — often through your naval — so she can remove the cysts using surgical instruments and a camera to guide her.
+Our providers is highly skilled at removing ovarian cysts through minimally invasive robotic surgery.
+Robotic-assisted laparoscopic surgery allows the doctor to make a small incision — often through your naval — so she can remove the cysts using surgical instruments and a camera to guide her.

 In many cases, she can remove just the cysts that continue to cause painful symptoms.
-Other times, if you have severe PCOS, Dr. LeBel may recommend removing one of your ovaries as well.
+Other times, if you have severe PCOS, the doctors may recommend removing one of your ovaries as well.
 Before any procedure, she educates you about your condition and treatments so you know what to expect.

-If endometriosis is an underlying cause of your ovarian cysts, Dr. LeBel also uses robotic surgery to treat this condition in which uterine tissue grows outside your uterus, often around your ovaries and fallopian tubes.
+If endometriosis is an underlying cause of your ovarian cysts, the providers may also uses robotic surgery to treat this condition in which uterine tissue grows outside your uterus, often around your ovaries and fallopian tubes.